hc7w2021/ColmarAcademy/readme.md

 ## Fonts

-A proper serifed typeface is a clear signal that education is top priority at Colmar Academy.
+A proper serifed typeface is a clear signal that education is a top priority at Colmar Academy.
 For longer passages, serifs have been removed for ease of reading and accessibility.

 ## Color

 At Colmar Academy we seek the truth.
-As such we draw inspiration from the finest educational institutions in the world (and [bpmaiden](https://bpmaiden.github.io/colmar/))  Contrast and tradition guide our palette.
+As such we draw inspiration from the finest educational institutions in the world (and [bpmaiden's](https://bpmaiden.github.io/colmar/) use of hsla and the color wheel).
+Contrast and tradition guide our palette.

 ## Animations